robertoschwald/check_mk_plugins/README.md

 # Cisco Small Business Switch Temperature Check
 Coming soon.

+# Netgear Smart Manage Pro Series Switch Fan Check
+netgear_smpro_temp is an extension to monitor fan status of Netgear NG700 Smart Managed Pro NG700 Series switches like the XS716T.
+This check is based on netgear_temp, but with changed OIDs, as the NETGEAR-BOXSERVICES-PRIVATE-MIB is different to the FASTPATH-BOXSERVICES-PRIVATE-MIB.

+The fans are auto-detected.

 # Webinject Active Check
 This plugin is an active plugin to be installed on Check_MK Servers based on the webinject plugin of https://github.com/HeinleinSupport/check_mk_extensions.